 What about you?

 Becoming a parent can lead to a huge amount of anxiety.
 But you don’t have to live in anxiety.
 Like Abbie, you can learn to trust yourself.
 You can develop an awareness of what you need to be a good parent.
-Flourishing Babies is a Northamptonshire service that helps parents build their self-confidence.
+Norpip is a Northamptonshire service that helps parents build their self-confidence.
 Their extensive services are available both before and after the birth of your child and support you to become a confident, capable parent.

 If you are struggling with anxiety, Relate’s counsellors can help you find your feet as a mum.
 Find out more about our individual counselling services or contact us now to have a chat with our support team.

 This is a true story, told during an interview with three mums for Maternal Mental Health week. *Names changed to protect their identity.